Mathieu2301/GeniusBot/README.md

 # Genius Bot

-Bot using the Genius API to get lyrics that can complete messages.
+Bot that responds to messages with song lyrics obtained from the Genius API.
 Currently compatible with Telegram.

 ## Development